MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/windows-mi/index.md

 }
 ```

 The `sendRequest` method is a helper method that is responsible for sending requests to `MobileFirst Authorization server`.
-It is being used by `getToken` to send request to the `token` endpoint, and by `introspectClientRequest` method to send a request to the `introspection` endpoint.
-This method returns an `HttpWebResponse` which we use in `getToken` method to extract the access_token from and store it as our token.
+It is being used by `getIntrospectionToken` to send a request to the token endpoint, and by `introspectClientRequest` method to send a request to the introspection endpoint.
+This method returns an `HttpWebResponse` which we use in `getIntrospectionToken` method to extract the access_token from and store it as the message inspector token.
+In `introspectClientRequest` method it is used just to return the MFP authorization server response.

 ```c#
 private HttpWebResponse sendRequest(Dictionary<string, string> postParameters, string endPoint, string authHeader) {